anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 ### **Footer**

 * The footer has some links to various external sites, Kobe Bryant's Wikipedia page, the Mamba & Mambacita Foundation created alongside his wife and the NBA.com Tribute page.
+* All link open a new browser tab and the html code has the appropriate aria-labels.
 * The colours used match the yellow and purple scheme used throughout the site.

 ## **Testing**